Jozty/website/content/functions/adjust.md

 ## Adjust
 <br>

-Applies a given function fn at given index of list
+Applies a given function fn at given index of list, returning a new copy of list with element at index replaced with return value of fn.

 <br>